 Square One Cell Phone Tower Location

 Having a direct unobstructed projectile signal path from your condo to the nearest cell phone tower should be your number one priority.
-Since I was using an iPhone 4s on the Fido / Rogers GSM network, I decide to download an app from apple called “FindTower”.
+Since I was using an iPhone 4s on the Fido / Rogers GSM network, I decide to download an app from Apple called “FindTower”.
 Within minutes I pulled up all the nearby cell phone signal towers pointing to downtown Mississauga (see Figure 1).
 Using this data, I knew that I had to find a way to amplify the signal from the nearest tower into my condo.
 Below I will discuss the device that I decided to test.

 The Z-Boost complete system goes on eBay for around $300, and is based on the principle of taking an already existing strong signal near a window or on a condo balcony and amplifying that signal inside the condo.
 I have owned this piece of equipment for several years now and used it in my previous house that I lived in.
-At the time, I found it to be very helpful since it took my lousy 1-2 signal bar that I received in my Mississauga basement, and amplified it to a full 5 bar solid reception.
+At the time, I found it to be very helpful since it took the lousy 1-2 signal bar that I received in my Mississauga basement, and amplified it to a full 5 bar solid reception.
 However, once I moved into my Mississauga condo I found that the device did not work as well as it did in the house.
-I later on found out that the external antenna and base of the system required a minimal 25 feet of separation between the two for a successful amplification of the signal.
+I, later on, found out that the external antenna and base of the system required a minimal 25 feet of separation between the two for a successful amplification of the signal.
 I soon realized that I could not achieve this kind of distance in my condo, thus I had to look for another solution.

-A good colleague of mine, Todd Lee, suggested I explore bluetooth options in order to improve my cell phone signal.
-After doing some online research, and hearing good things about the product, I decide to try the Panasonic KXTG773B with the link-to-cell feature.
+A good colleague of mine, Todd Lee, suggested I explore Bluetooth options in order to improve my cell phone signal.
+After doing some online research, and hearing good things about the product, I decided to try the Panasonic KXTG773B with the link-to-cell feature.
 This home phone which sells for roughly $100 at future shop, works by linking your cell phone to your home phone via Bluetooth.
 Meaning, if you set it up, you can have your cell phone near a window where you have a good connection transmit the phone call to your home phone which you can use anywhere in the condo.
-However, unfortunately this product did not work for my problem as I expected.
+However, unfortunately, this product did not work for my problem as I expected.
 The sound quality was choppy and people could not hear me well.
 I believe that in order for this setup to work, it required a near perfect signal for the iPhone, which was located on the window ledge.
-Unfortunately the best signal I could achieve in my condo was only about 60-70%.
+Unfortunately, the best signal I could achieve in my condo was only about 60-70%.

-At this point I thought I was out of options, until something unexpected occurred.
+At this point, I thought I was out of options until something unexpected occurred.
 Last week, a good friend of mine came by my condo, and while he was here he made a few phone calls from his cell phone.
 Unlike myself, he experienced no signal problems whatsoever.
 I was amazed.
 It then occurred to me that he was using a very simple non-smart phone and he was on the Public Mobile network (a much smaller provider than Fido).
 I decided to do some research further online and for reasons unknown to me; I soon came to a conclusion that simple basic phones generally outperform complex smartphones when it comes to signal strength.

-My solution for now is to forward all phone calls from my iPhone to a basic cell phone by Public Mobile while I am in my condo.
+My solution is to forward all phone calls from my iPhone to a basic cell phone by Public Mobile while I am in my condo.
 I also found Public Mobile plans to be very cheap ($19 a month for unlimited talking) and the phones are very simple to use.
-On the downside I now have to pay for two cell phones and remember to carry them around with me everywhere I go.
+On the downside, I now have to pay for two cell phones and remember to carry them around with me everywhere I go.